digisarathi/digi-vue/src/posts/2021-06-24-innovsource.md

 theme-transparent-header-meta:
   - default
 tags:
+  - Software-dev
+  - 'Product UX/UI'
-  - Staffing
+  - 'Software Architecture'
-  - analytics
+  - Industry
-  - 'mobile app'
+  - 'Mobile App'
 ---

 An intuitive mobile app for on-site employees of a leading Indian staffing company.
 33000+ users from across India connected to their HR 24/7.